bonitasoft/bonita-labs-doc/md/installation_guide.md

 # Installation guide

 Bonita ICI installation guide.
-It covers evaluation and production modes installation, and detailed available parameters values.
+It covers evaluation and production modes installation, as well as detailed available parameters values.
 Installation can be done using *evaluation* or *production* modes.
 Evaluation mode will start two Docker containers and deploy Living Applications.
-Production mode is an on-premise ICI server deployment.
+Production mode is an on-premise BICI server deployment.

 ## Hardware and software requirements